Hero-Brand-System/hero-design-tokens/README.md

 This repository currently covers colour tokens.

 It may later expand to include other token categories such as typography, spacing, radius, elevation and motion.

+## Ownership

+Design owns visual intent and semantic suitability.

+Design system and frontend own token structure, implementation and downstream distribution.

+Changes to shared colour tokens should be reviewed cross-functionally when they affect both design and product.